Nixxxxxxx/irena/irena-responsive-blog-tresume-master/README.md

-# ozluy
+# irena
-Its a responsive blog website template for free for anyone interested.
+Its a responsive blog website template.

-You can check demo on http://ozluy.github.io/projects/blog-template

 ####Techs
 - HMTL5